christinecha/league-bot-rl/README.md

 - `date` - A date value formatted `yyyy-mm-dd`.
 - `matchId` - The unique match ID.
+- `prefix` - A prefix to go in front of League Bot commands.
+The default is `!`, ex. `!queue`.
+No spaces allowed.
 - `teamSize` - 1, 2, or 3.

 ### Commands